Some private landlords don't want to rent to tenants who claim housing benefit. Follow these four steps to convince them to rent to you.

 If you are not confident enough to negotiate with a landlord or agent, ask a friend, colleague, family member or advice worker for help.

 4. Find landlords who accept housing benefit

 Your local council may keep a list of private landlords who accept tenants on housing benefit.
-Ask their housing options or similar service.
+Ask their housing options or housing advice service.